 PhD University of Tennessee (Knoxville), USA, 1988.

 I am an ethologist interested in many topics relating to animal behavior.
 I received a Ph.D. in Ethology from the University of Tennessee in 1988.
-Since 1996 I am a full-time Associate Professor at the Zoology Department of the University of Valencia in Spain.
-I am also a member of the Cavanilles Institute of the University of Valencia, where I head the Ethology lab.
+I am Full Professor of Zoology at the University of Valencia in Spain, and a member of the Cavanilles Institute of the University of Valencia, where I head the Ethology Laboratory.

 Research interests: I study animal behavior (ethology), with an emphasis on lizard behavior and communication.
-My recent research focuses on the production, perception, function and evolution of lizard coloration, particularly chromatic signals and color polymorphisms.
+My research combines field observations, experimental approaches, and a multidisciplinary toolbox (light and electron microscopy, spectrophotometry, UV-photography, video analysis, quantitative analytical tools) to investigate the evolutionary mechanisms responsible for the design of lizard visual signals.
+My recent research focuses on the production, perception, function, and evolution of lizard coloration, particularly chromatic signals and color polymorphisms.

 Teaching: Ethology (33061), Behavioral Ecology (43244), Herpetology (43237), Animal Welfare (43253).